brainstem-org/brainstem_support/docs/tutorials/get_started.md

 {: .important }
 > This order ensures dependent components are created first.
 For example, behaviors need setups and behavioral paradigms to be defined first.
-> Data acquisition are linked to subjects through procedures, and to setups through equipments, which should be created first.
+> Data acquisition are linked to subjects through procedures, and to setups through equipment, which should be created first.